 As folders do not have extensions, just type in the new name and press ENTER key on your keyboard.

 In Windows XP, click before the dot, hold down BACKSPACE key on your keyboard to delete the file name without changing its extension, type in the new name and press ENTER on your keyboard.

-In Windows Vista and 7, just type a new name and press Enter.
+In Windows Vista and later, just type a new name and press Enter.

 To rename multiple consequtive files using keyboard, use TAB key without pressing ENTER.
 First press F2, type a new name for the file and then press TAB to move on to the next file; SHIFT+TAB will move back to previous file.
 You should press ENTER only after you've finished renaming the last file.